-Development of each well varies with depth and lithology, but at The Geysers it takes approximately 60 days with drilling crews working around the clock.
+Development of wells at The Geysers takes approximately 60 days with drilling crews working around the clock.
 Given high elevation locations in the Oregon Cascades, this drilling period may be extended seasonally.
 A typical drill rig is operated by four crews of 5 or 6 persons during each 24-hour period (USGS, cited in Matthews, 1983).
 Overseeing the rig crew is a drilling superintendent employed by the geothermal developer.
 Thus, there is generally a total work force of about 25 persons associated with each drilling rig.